thomassorensen2650/UNSInfra/src/UNSInfra.MCP.Server/README.md

 ## Available MCP Tools

-### GetUnsHierarchyAsync
+### GetUnsHierarchyTreeAsync
-Retrieves the complete UNS hierarchy structure showing all namespaces and topics.
+Retrieves the complete UNS hierarchy structure as a clean tree showing all namespaces and topics organized hierarchically.

 ### GetTopicAsync
 Gets detailed information for a specific topic by name.

 ### GetTopicsByNamespaceAsync
-Returns all topics within a specified namespace.
+Returns all topics within a specified namespace path, including their latest values.

+### GetTopicCurrentValueByPathAsync
+Gets the current value and metadata for a specific topic by its path.
+The path parameter can match any of:
+- Topic name
+- UNS name
+- Namespace path
+- Hierarchical path

 ### SearchTopicsAsync
 Searches for topics matching a given search term.